linuxdeepin/deepin-manual/manual-assets/professional/deepin-log-viewer/en_US/index.md

 ![0|search](jpg/search.png)

-### Selector
+### Filter

-Selectors include **period**, **level**, **status**, **application list** and **event type**..
+Filtering parameters include **period**, **level**, **status**, **application list** and **event type**..
-- Selecting by period: selecting in the order of log generating date
+- Filtering by period: Filtering in the order of log generating date

   Options include: "All", "Today", "3 days", "1 week", "1 month", and "3 months".
 Default option is "All".

-  Applicable for: system logs, kernel logs, dpkg logs, and application logs
+  Applicable for: "period" is not displayed only for boot logs, other kinds of logs support filtering by period.

-- Selecting by level: selecting by seriousness levels of events
+- Filtering by level: filtering by seriousness levels of events

   Options include: "All", "Emergency", "Allert", "Critical", "Error", "Warning", "Notice", "Info"and "Debug".
 Default option is "Info".

   Applicable for: system logs and application logs

-- Selecting by status:
+- Filtering by status:

-  only applicable for startup logs, options include "All", "OK", and "Failed".
+  only applicable for boot logs, options include "All", "OK", and "Failed".
 Default option is "All".

-- Selecting by application list:
+- Filtering by application list:

-  only applicable for application logs, default option is the first one.
+  only applicable for application logs, it's used to filter log files of applications, default option is the first one.

-- Selecting by event type:
+- Filtering by event type:

   only applicable for boot-shutdown events, options include:  "All", "Login", "Reboot", and "Shutdown", the default option is "all".